rouabhi/devicize/README.md

 The module can be used in many ways, listed below.

 ## Simple syntax ##
-The simplest way to use it is to get a different string depending on the defice type.
+The simplest way to use it is to get a different string depending on the device type.
 For example:

 ```javascript
 app.get( '/size', showDeviceSize );